-Disliking, judging, teasing and even hating America sadly forms a central part of the Canadian identity, and is a bias that tends to run through most aspects of Canadian society and culture.
-For various reasons, the default position of a vast many Canadians is that America, Americans and American things are generally bad, and need to be opposed.
-These feelings are not always logical and consistent, and can certainly be hypocritical in practice, but they do exist, and understanding their important role in all aspects of Canadian culture is necessary to understand what makes Canadians Canadian.
+Judging, teasing and even hating America is a central part of the Canadian identity, and forms a persistant bias that runs through most aspects of Canadian society and culture.
+For various reasons, the default position of a great many Canadians is that America, Americans, and American things are generally bad, and need to be opposed.
+These feelings are not always logical and consistent, and are often hypocritical in practice.
+Yet they do exist, and understanding their powerful role in shaping Canadian society is a vital part of understanding what makes Canadians Canadian.

 As two very similar countries, Canada and America obviously can learn a lot from studying one another.
-An idea that works in one country may be worth importing into the other, while an idea that fails in one will probably fail across the border, too.
-Canadian politics frequently embraces the latter principle to an extremely exaggerated degree, with America often being presented as a nation that is basically ruined beyond repair, and thus a country that Canada should be very careful to avoid copying.
+An idea that works well in one country may be worth importing into the other, while an idea that fails in one will probably fail on the other side of the border, too.
+Canadian politics frequently embraces the latter principle to an exaggerated degree, with America often presented as a deeply dysfunctional, broken nation, and thus a country that Canada should be very careful to avoid copying.

-The “American-style” slur is more commonly levelled at conservatives by liberals than vice versa, in part because it’s fashionable on the Canadian left to view Canada as a country defined by its embrace of progressivism, while seeing America’s flaws as the direct result of the country’s conservatism.
-But rare has been the party or politician who hasn’t found some occasion to accuse his opponent of being too “American” at one time or another — no matter how lame or forced the analogy may be.
+The “American-style” slur is more commonly leveled at conservatives by liberals than vice versa, in part because it’s popular on the Canadian left to view Canada as a country defined by an embrace of progressivism, while portraying America’s flaws the result of the country’s conservatism.
+But rare is the Canadian politician or party who hasn’t found some occasion to accuse his opponent of being too “American” at one time or another — no matter how forced the analogy may be.

-A running trope in Canadian pop culture is comparing Americans to Canadians; a contrast that rarely has the Americans coming out well.
+A running trope in Canadian pop culture is comparing Americans to Canadians — a comparison that rarely has the Americans coming out well.
 If a Canadian character is witty, worldly, sophisticated and modern, you can count on the American character to be hickish, dumb, boorish and sheltered.
-Another favourite stereotype is the mythical ideal of the American who is woefully uniformed about Canada; some yahoo who expects to see dogsleds on every street corner and a beaver-skin hat on every head.
+Another favourite is the stereotypically ignorant American painfully uninformed about Canada; a yahoo who expects to see dogsleds on every street corner and a beaver-skin hat on every head.

-As discussed in the Canadian pop culture chapter, made-in-Canada media is not tremendously popular, and most Canadians are fully capable of consuming (and relating to) American actors, characters and settings without much judgment or bias.
-But this can breed a kind of insecurity unto itself, and aggressive reminders of “why we’re better” in the forms of jokes, gags, cartoons and insults remain a popular cultural currency just the same.
+As discussed in the pop culture chapter, made-in-Canada media is not tremendously popular in Canada, and most Canadians are fully capable of enjoying (and relating to) the American actors, characters and settings found in American movies, TV, and books without much difficulty.
+But this can breed a kind of insecurity unto itself, and aggressive reminders of “why we’re better” delivered through anti-American jokes, gags, stereotypes, and insults remain popular tropes of Canadian entertainment.

-Attempting to find a single root cause of the sometimes intense, sometimes subtle anti-Americanism in Canada is a complicated topic which many Canadians have written about at length.
-Generally, the most commonly held belief is that by vilifying America, Canadians are able to create a collective identity for themselves.
-Especially in an era where Canadians and Americans are becoming more similar in their lifestyles, language and culture, Canadians tend to focus on what they are not rather than what they are.
-We are not Americans.
-Therefore, we are Canadians.
+Attempting to find a single root cause of the sometimes subtle, sometimes intense anti-Americanism in Canada is a complicated task, and many Canadians have written about it at length.
+Generally, the most commonly held conclusion is that by vilifying America, Canadians are able to create a collective identity for themselves.
+Especially in an era where Canadians and Americans are becoming more similar in their lifestyles, behaviour and culture, there is strong pressure for Canadians to focus on the ways their country still remains different, and indeed, superior.

-Lastly, one final explanation may be immigration.
-Though a lot of immigrants come to Canada for non-ideological reasons of employment, family, safety or convenience, there have always been more than a few immigrants who settle in Canada precisely because they don’t want to emigrate to the United States — historically, the world’s number one destination for North American migrants — due to some base dislike of American culture, politics or society.
-It should also be noted, however, that during the Vietnam War (1964-1973) and to a lesser extent the second Bush presidency (2001-2009), a large number of Americans emigrated to Canada because they themselves disliked some element of their home country.
+One final explanation may be immigration.
+Though a lot of immigrants come to Canada for non-ideological reasons such as economic opportunity, family unification, safety or convenience, there have always been more than a few immigrants who settle in Canada precisely because they want to come to North America but don’t want to live in the more popular United States because they dislike some aspect of American culture, politics or society.
+It should also be noted, however, that during the Vietnam War (1964-1973) and to a lesser extent the George W. Bush presidency (2001-2009), a large number of Americans emigrated to Canada because they themselves disliked some element of their home country.

 A great struggle of Canadian existence is how to make peace with these two conflicting realities.
-How does one accept being very much like an American, but also hold a sense of pride in Canada, and the distinct sense of being something special and separate?
+How does one appreciate the reality of being very similar to an American while also holding a sense of pride in being something distinct and separate?
 It’s not a question with an easy answer.